Lazy Loading, Preloading & Fetch Priorities

 width="1920" height="1080" />

-<!-- Tradeoff: fetchpriority=low may delay resource fetch until main thread idle.
+<!-- Tradeoff: fetchpriority=low may delay the fetch until the main thread is idle.

-Avoid on assets required for initial viewport rendering. -->
+Avoid on assets needed for initial viewport rendering. -->

 Performance Targets

-- Main thread blocking duration: < 50ms during initial hydration
+- Main thread blocking: <50ms during initial hydration

 Preload vs Prefetch: Strategic Asset Management

-Bandwidth allocation requires strict differentiation between immediate rendering needs and future navigation caching. preload fetches resources immediately and blocks render if not consumed, while prefetch caches resources for subsequent navigations without impacting current page performance.
-Preload vs Prefetch for Video and Image Assets outlines when to prioritize immediate fetch versus background caching.
+preload fetches resources immediately at high priority; prefetch caches resources for subsequent navigations during idle network windows.
+Preload vs Prefetch for Video and Image Assets outlines when to prioritize each.

 <link rel="preload" as="image" href="/lcp-candidate.avif"